PIP mobility notes for pain or fatigue

 General statement

-“I can’t walk far because of pain and fatigue.”
+“I cannot walk far because of pain and fatigue.”

 Clearer note with detail